Touche pas à mon poste!

 Touche pas à mon poste!
-(TPMP), literally "Don't Touch My TV Set!", was a French live television talk show that ran from 2010 to 2025.
+(TPMP), literally "Don't Touch My Television Set!", is a French live television talk show that ran from 2010 to 2025.
 First broadcast on France 4, it moved to D8 (which became C8) from 2012 until the network lost its license.
 It was produced by H Productions.
 Hosted by Cyril Hanouna, the show was controversial, generating record sanctions of €7.6 million.